pgxcentre/genipe/docs/tutorials/tutorial_logistic.rst

        --sample ../genipe/chr22/final_impute2/chr22.imputed.sample \
        --pheno phenotypes_logistic.txt \
        --extract-sites ../genipe/chr22/final_impute2/chr22.imputed.good_sites \
-       --nb-process 4 \
+       --nb-process 8 \
-       --nb-lines 3000 \
+       --nb-lines 6000 \
        --gender-column Gender \
        --covar Age,Var1,Gender \
        --sample-column SampleID \
        --pheno-name Pheno2

 For more information about the arguments and options, see the :ref:`logit-tut-usage` section.
-The number of process to use might differ according to the installation type and to the computer/server.
-See the :ref:`logit-tut-execution-time` section for more information.
+For an approximation of the execution time, refer to the :ref:`stats-exec-time` section.

 .. _logit-tut-output-files: